pysys-test/pysys-test/README.rst

   including a standard JUnit-compatible XML results writer in the box.
 - Integrated support for running PyUnit tests, in case your application is also written in Python.
-- Integrated support for executing manual interactively driven test cases.
+- Integrated support for executing manual/interactively driven test cases.
 - Test categorization and selective include/exclude execution, using per-test classification groups.
+- Supports Windows, Linux, macOS and Solaris.

 Project Links